tc39/proposal-uuid/README.md

 | v5                | 231        | 1    |
 | v3                | 29         | .1   |

-### Reasons for not Supporting Other UUID Versions
+### Regarding other UUID versions

-While there is utility in other UUID versions, we are advocating starting with the minimal API surface possible, that supports a large percentage of users.
+While there is utility in other UUID versions, we are advocating starting with a minimal API surface that supports a large percentage of users _(the string representation of Version 4 UUIDs)._

-It is expected that additional functionality such as version 1, 3, and 5 UUIDs, parsing and validation, and binary uuid formats will be provided in future versions of this specification, and exposed as named exports to allow for backward compatibility with the current proposal.
+If research and/or user feedback later indicates that additional functionality, such as versions 1, 3, and 5 UUIDs, would add value, this proposal does not preclude these additions.

 ## Use cases